nattapongsindhu/LACC-CS101-Python-Labs/README.md

 # LACC-CS101-Python-Labs
-Python exercises and lab assignments for CS101 at Los Angeles City College.
+Python lab assignments for CS101 at LACC — covering fundamentals, data structures, and scripting.